Neural Optimal Transport with General Cost Functionals: Experimental Illustrations

-\textbf{Datasets.} We use MNIST~\citep{mnisthandwrittendigit}, FashionMNIST~\citep{xiao2017fashion} and KMNIST~\citep{clanuwat2018deep} datasets as $\mathbb{P},\mathbb{Q}$.
+\textbf{Datasets.} We use MNIST~\citep{mnisthandwrittendigit}, FashionMNIST~\citep{xiao2017fashion} and MNIST-M~\citep{GaninL15} datasets as $\mathbb{P},\mathbb{Q}$.
 Each dataset has 10 (balanced) classes and the pre-defined train-test split.
-In this experiment, the goal is to find a class-wise map between unrelated domains: MNIST $\rightarrow$ KMNIST and FashionMNIST $\rightarrow$ MNIST.
-We use the default class correspondence between the datasets.
-For completeness, in Appendices we provide \underline{additional results} with imbalanced classes (\ref{sec-imbalance}), non-default correspondence (\ref{sec:non-default}), and mapping related domains (\ref{sec-details}).
+In this experiment, the goal is to find a class-wise map between unrelated domains: FMNIST $\rightarrow$ MNIST and MNIST $\rightarrow$ MNIST-M. We use the default class correspondence between the datasets.
+For completeness, in Appendices we provide \underline{additional results} with imbalanced classes (\ref{sec-imbalance}), non-default correspondence (\ref{sec:non-default}), and other datasets (\ref{sec-class-guided-appendix}).

-\textbf{Baselines:} Well known conditional models, e.g., GAN~\citep{mirza2014conditional}, Adversarial Autoencoder~\citep{makhzani2015adversarial}, use the class labels to apply conditional generation.
-Due to that, they are \textbf{not relevant} to our work as we use only partial labeling information during the training and do not use any label information during the inference.
-For the same reason, a contrastive-penalty neural OT \citep[\wasyparagraph 6.2]{fan2023neural} is also not relevant.
-Our learned mapping is based only on the input content.
-Domain adaptation methods \citep{mmd, DAN, JAN, GaninL15, cdan} align probability distributions while maintaining the discriminativity between classes~\citep{DAsurvey}.
-But mostly they perform domain adaptation for image data at the feature level and are \textit{typically not used at the pixel level} (data space), \textit{which makes them also not relevant} to the dataset transfer problem.